YubicoLabs/cose-two-party-signing-algs-rfc/draft-lundberg-cose-two-party-signing-algs.md

-While these additional parameters are simple to provide to the API of the signing procedure in a single-party context, in a two-party context these additional parameters also need to be conveyed from the _digester_ to the _signer_.
+While these additional parameters are simple to provide to the API of the signing procedure in a single-party context, in a split signing context these additional parameters also need to be conveyed from the _digester_ to the _signer_.
 For this purpose, we define new COSE key types, collectively called "COSE key reference types".
 This enables defining a unified, algorithm-agnostic protocol between the _digester_ and the _signer_, rather than requiring a distinct protocol for each signature algorithm for the sake of conveying algorithm-specific parameters.